Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 ---
-### Why Can't I Turn on the Recording Settings Even If I Have Installed a Micro SD Card for the Pan/Tilt Cam?
+### Why Can't I Turn on the Recording Settings Even If I Have Installed a Micro SD Card for the Pan/Tilt Cam 2K?

 Applicable products: SwitchBot Pan/Tilt Cam, SwitchBot Pan/Tilt Cam (2K)